cyber-wpmm/Pi-Hole/README.md

 - Find your Pi's IP address

 **Option 2 - Direct Access:**
-- Connect monitor and keyboard to Pi
+- Connect a monitor and keyboard to the Pi
 - Run the following command:

 ```bash